maxrob/Influence/README.md

-H3P2017E11 - Les chefs d'oeuvre de l'humanité
+Influence
 ==========

-HETIC's P2017 project developped in 2 weeks
+HETIC's P2017 project developped in 2 weeks.

+This project is an experience to find out masterpieces and their influences over time.

 Link : http://influence.robinmastromarino.com/

+In this project, I create the API on Laravel and return data with JSON.

 ## Dependencies :